 Regulars’, ‘newcomers’ and ‘seekers’ are all warmly welcome.
 Brook Street Chapel is a Unitarian Christian spiritual community: grounded in the teachings of Jesus, as well as being open to the insights and wisdom from other faith traditions.
 We invite you to join us on our journey of faith: each of us with our own viewpoints but freely united in love and service.

-For the next few months many of our Services will be mostly conducted by members of other Chapels who have kindly agreed to support us until we have a new Minister appointed.
+We do not currently have a permanent Minister but for the next few months many of our Services will be conducted by Student Minister Francis Elliot-Wright as part of his ministry training.
+Other services will be conducted by members of other Chapels who have kindly agreed to support us until we have a new Minister appointed.

 Enjoy tea, coffee biscuits and a chat after Sunday Service.
 The Chapel is known for its friendly atmosphere and so you will always receive a warm welcome, friendship and support.

 Sunday 4 February – FAMILY Service led by Alan & June with the congregation

 Sunday 11 February – Service led by Len & Sue Elias

 Sunday 18 February – Service led by Len & Sue Elias

 Sunday 25 February – Service led by Len & Sue Elias